Unified Smoothing Approach for Best Hyperparameter Selection Problem Using a Bilevel Optimization Strategy: Introduction

-The problem of finding optimal values of the hyperparameters can be accomplished using grid search and Bayesian optimization \cite{BB12,WHZMF16}.
+The problem of finding \alert{the} optimal values of the hyperparameters for \eqref{lower-levelproblem} can be accomplished using grid search and Bayesian optimization \cite{BB12,WHZMF16}.
 This paper, on the other hand, is devoted to a bilevel optimization strategy to find the best hyperparameter.
+In particular, we focus on the bilevel nonsmooth programming problem